Winona Ryder & Keanu Reeves...Forever? They May Have Accidentally Gotten Married

 Reeves took the news in stride until Ryder reminded him they’d exchanged “I Dos” at the (fake) altar — on Valentine’s Day, no less.

-When the realization dawned on him that, yes, he and Ryder were unwittingly hitched on set in Romania, Reeves replied, “Oh my gosh, we’re married.”
+When the realisation dawned on him that, yes, he and Ryder were unwittingly hitched on set in Romania, Reeves replied, “Oh my gosh, we’re married.”

 It’s a juicy premise worthy of its own movie — now we just need the script.

-Destination Wedding is directed and written by Victor Levin and hits theaters August 31.
+Destination Wedding is directed and written by Victor Levin and hits cinemas in the US on 31st August with a UK release still TBC.

 Advertisement